 Potential development.
-The total quantity of surface water used or which can be diverted for use from rivers in Australia is about $16 \times 10^9$ cubic metres a year.
-This figure represents about 5 per cent of the total Australian river discharge and does not include the quantity diverted for hydro-electric power generation and other purposes which do not affect the quantity of water available.
+Over 80 per cent of all water used in Australia is surface water.
+This quantity is about 14 x 10° cubic metres a year and represents about 11 per cent of the possible usable surface water available in Australia, and does not include the quantity diverted for hydro-electric power generation and other purposes which do not affect the quantity of water available.
 However, there are many factors which limit potential development to a fairly small fraction of the total runoff, including the great variability of river discharge, high evaporation and lack of sites for storage on many catchments.
 In the more favourable and more intensively populated south-east, development of surface water in some areas has already reached about 60 per cent of the total resources, which is considered to be close to the feasible limit.
 On the other hand, there is considerable scope for greater efficiency in water use and, as the cost of obtaining additional supplies increases, it can be expected that more effective use will be made of existing diversions.